 • Cross-functional collaboration is needed

-If the situation checks one or more of these boxes, it is probably a good time to use A3 problem-solving.
+If the situation checks one or more of these boxes, it is probably a good time to use A3 problem-solving, perhaps in conjunction with a PDCA cycle.

-One of the most significant benefits of using the A3 method across the organization is that everyone comes to know what to expect from an A3 report.
+One of the benefits of using the A3 method across the organization is that everyone comes to know what to expect from an A3 report.
 Whatever the problem, the topics covered will be the same.
-To get there, you will need to decide on the standard for your organization.
-You may have unique needs, but the following items are typically included:
+You will need to decide on the standard for your organization.
+The following items are typically included:

 Header: Basic information about the team and project.